ryanburst/HiveText/README.md

 The bees have something to say!
 This mod adds the ability to pull a random line of text from a list and use that instead of the built in text.
 The bees aren't just happy, "The bees are overjoyed!"

+`Version checks with itself.
+If installed on the server, it will kick clients who do not have it installed.`

+`This mod uses ServerSync, if installed on the server and all clients, it will sync all configs to client`

+`This mod uses a file watcher.
+If the configuration file is not changed with BepInEx Configuration Manager, but changed in the file directly on the server, upon file save, it will sync the changes to all clients.`

 ## Description

 The Hive Text mod adds a `.yml` configuration file that provides several options (list key) to list lines of text that can be pulled